thad75/OptionAI/README.md

 ## Overview

-In this lab, you'll learn about the basics of artificial intelligence and two key techniques: the training of an inverting neuron and Neural Style Transfer.
+In this lab, you'll learn about the basics of artificial intelligence with the exploration of two techniques:
+  - Training an inverting Neuron
+  - Neural Style Transfer.

 # TP2 :